-Whether you want to unwind or gear up, you don't have to search far to find a natural escape in Council Bluffs.
-Spend your day undisturbed in CB's parks, trails, and wild adventures.
-This might be uncharted territory for some – but not for you, soon.
+Looking to unwind or get energized?
+You won’t have to go far to find a natural escape in Council Bluffs.
+Spend your day immersed in CB’s parks, trails, and wild adventures.
+It might be uncharted territory for some — but not for you, not for long.

-After a long day on the trails, unwind with a relaxing stay in a Council Bluffs hotel.
+After a day of outdoor fun, unwind with a relaxing stay in a Council Bluffs hotel.
 Browse our hotel options and book directly on our site by using our Book Direct tool!

 Ride Through the Countryside on the Wabash Trace Nature Trail